Charged With Domestic Violence: What You Need to Know

 The crimes covered under New Jersey domestic violence laws range in severity, so whether or not the victim is your current or partner romantic partner is not the deciding factor in determining your sentence if you are convicted.
 On one end of the spectrum are disorderly person offenses; this is the term that New Jersey uses, but most other states call them misdemeanors.
 These offenses tend to include a brief sentence in county jail or no incarceration at all.
 One domestic violence crime classed as a disorderly persons offense is online harassment.
 Most domestic violence crimes, being violent offenses, are felonies, which are also known as indictable offenses.
 Indictable offenses are subdivided into four degrees.
 Fourth-degree offenses carry a maximum sentence of 18 months in state prison.
 Most first-degree offenses carry a maximum sentence of 20 years.
 The most serious first-degree offenses have even harsher sentences; for example, almost everyone convicted of murder gets a sentence of life in prison, regardless of the relationship between the defendant and the victim.

-Your Rights if You are Accused of Domestic Violence in New Jersey
+Your Rights if You Are Accused of Domestic Violence in New Jersey

 If you are accused of any crime, whether or not it is related to domestic violence, you have constitutionally protected rights.
 For example, you have the right not to be forced to confess to a crime; you may remain silent during questioning until you have the chance to speak to a lawyer privately, and afterward, you may choose to plead the Fifth Amendment when appropriate.
 You have the right to take your case to trial and to have a lawyer represent you.
 If a court issues a protective order requiring you not to contact the alleged victim, this is legally binding, and you will face additional criminal penalties if you violate the order.